-(SRTS) programming in the form of OCTA's SRTS Action Plan and Safe Travels Education Program campaign.
-Work focused on provided SRTS activities and programming directly to schools that serve disadvantaged communities as well as developing a strategic plan for implementing a countywide SRTS Program.
+Further efforts by OCTA have been centered around Safe Routes to School (SRTS) programming in the form of OCTA's SRTS Action Plan and Safe Travels Education Program campaign.
+Work focused on providing SRTS activities and programming directly to schools that serve disadvantaged communities as well as developing a strategic plan for implementing a countywide SRTS Program.